Book review: The One Thing by Keller & Papasan

 This is the ONE thing you need to do right now.
 Scratch everything off your list.

-That is until I got to all the science-y facts that the authors bring up.
-And, oh yeah, that other stuff called research.
+That is, until I read all the science-y facts that they bring up.
+And, that other stuff called research.

-Turns out there are smarter people than me that have figured out multi-tasking is ineffective and ends up *wasting* time.
-Dang that sucks.
+Turns out there are smarter people than me that have figured out multitasking is ineffective and ends up *wasting* time.

 Whenever I see someone jogging in my neighborhood at 6:30am in the snow, all I can think is wow, that person has so much more discipline than me.
 Good for them!

 But, I never really examined that thinking, until I read this book.

 In my mind, I imagine that jogger reliving the same struggle to get out of bed every morning, overcoming the temptation to go back to sleep with mental strength, willpower, discipline, and self-control.